fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 The debugger also enables us to execute our code line by line with the controls found in the right-hand side of the <i>Source</i> tab.

 You can also access the debugger with the _debugger_ command by adding break points in the <i>Sources</i> tab.
-Inspecting the values of the component's variable can be done in the _Scope_-section:
+Inspecting the values of the component's variables can be done in the _Scope_-section:

 ![](../../images/1/9a.png)